hibahmad30/OktaAdministration/README.md

 To start, we will create two users: Emma Peterson and Sam Grey.
 Emma will be assigned to a newly created ‘Dev’ group, while Sam will be added to the ‘Sales’ group.
 To add a user directly in the Okta Universal Directory, navigate to ‘Directory > Users > Add person.’
 <br/>
 <br/>
 After configuring her account information and credentials, click 'Save and Add Another' to proceed with adding the user Sam Grey.
+A common email naming convention is shown in the following image; however, for this use case, I will use example personal email addresses.
  <br/>
  <br/>
 <img src="https://i.imgur.com/MV4g21a.png" alt="Add Okta User"/>